bersler/OpenLogReplicator/README.md

 # OpenLogReplicator

-Open Source Oracle database CDC written purely in C++.
-Reads transactions directly from database redo log files and streams in JSON or Protobuf format to:
+This project contains open source Oracle database CDC written purely in C++.
+OpenLogReplicator reads transactions directly from database redo log files (parses binary files) and streams in JSON or Protobuf format to various targets.
+The following targets are supported:
-* Kafka
+- Kafka
-* flat file
+- flat file
-* network stream (plain TCP/IP or ZeroMQ)
+- network stream (plain TCP/IP or ZeroMQ)

 ## Getting started

-Please refer to Docker scripts in https://github.com/bersler/OpenLogReplicator-docker for compilation and run scripts
+Refer to [OpenLogReplicator tutorials repository](https://github.com/bersler/OpenLogReplicator-tutorials) for a quick start with the project.

 ## Documentation